MyLabBook/drupal-eln/README.md

 Where {username} is the username for your mysql server and {password} is the password for your {username} and {elndb} is the name of the database that you created.

-4. Now open the domain that you created for this installation, e.g. eln.localhost.
+4. Now open the domain that you created for this installation, e.g. mylabbook.localhost.

 5. You should see the standard installation screens for installing Drupal.
 Choose the standard installation.